jeanCarloMachado/little-architecture/README.md

 This talk is heavily inspired by Uncle's bob post titled [A Little Architecture](https://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html).

+How this repo is organized?

+branches version1 to versionN contain the actual implementation of the problem.

 ----

 ## Duration: 20 mins to 1 hour